 Emojis and emoticons are good ways to stand out in an inbox.
 They capture the attention and can easily match the topic of an email!

-66. Interpret the recipient with a question
+66. Entice the recipient with a question

 67. Use the word “video” in the subject

 Placing the term “video” in a subject increases clicks by 7 to 19%.
 Think of it when you share your next video!